113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 --include

 :   The default value is true if a flag is not provided.
 Valid values are `true` and `false`.
 If set to true, the product and plans provided are visible to users in the account.
-If set to false, the product and plans aren't visible to users in the acco
+If set to false, the product and plans aren't visible to users in the account.
-:

 ## ibmcloud catalog filter hide-ibm-public-catalog
 {: #hide-filter}